Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 In cases of pronounced arrhythmias, repeated administration of lidocaine is necessary.

-In very severe intoxications, lidocaine should be given as a continuous drip infusion after an initialInitial means beginning or at the start.
-In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. bolus dose until a stable heart rhythm can be consistently confirmed by ECG.
+In very severe intoxication / poisoningIntoxication / poisoning refers to poisoning caused by the intake of toxic substances.
+This can be caused by medications, drugs, chemicals, or other poisons and often requires medical treatment., lidocaine should be given as a continuous infusion after an initialInitial means beginning or at the start.
+In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. bolus dose until a stable heart rhythm can be consistently confirmed on an ECG.

-In progressiveProgressive describes a condition or disease that worsens over time.
-This term is often used to characterize the course of an illness that causes increasingly severe symptoms or damage. heart failure due to severe arrhythmias, all vital functionsVital functions are essential bodily functions necessary to sustain life.
-These include breathing, heart rate, blood pressure, body temperature, and level of consciousness. are impaired and require complex intensive medical care.
+With progressiveProgressive describes a condition or disease that worsens over time.
+This term is often used to characterize the course of an illness that causes increasingly severe symptoms or damage. heart failure due to severe rhythm disturbances, all vital functionsVital functions are essential bodily functions necessary to sustain life.
+These include breathing, heart rate, blood pressure, body temperature, and level of consciousness. are impaired and require complex intensive care.

 Supplements

-In cases of recent ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. (within 1–2 hours), decontaminationDecontamination refers to the removal of toxic substances or pathogens from a living being, object, or environment to prevent or treat poisoning or infection. is paramount:
+If ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. was recent (within 1–2 hours), decontaminationDecontamination refers to the removal of toxic substances or pathogens from a living being, object, or environment to prevent or treat poisoning or infection. is the priority:

-- Induction of vomiting by administering apomorphine in dogs or xylazine in cats, provided the animal is conscious and shows no seizures
+- Inducing Vomiting by administering apomorphine in dogs or xylazine in cats, provided the animal is conscious and not showing Convulsions

 - Gastric lavageLavage is a rinsing procedure that uses a liquid to clean a body cavity, organ, or wound.
-In veterinary medicine, lavage can be used, for example, for gastric lavage or to clean an infected wound. under general anesthesia for large ingested amounts or when vomiting is contraindicated
+In veterinary medicine, lavage can be used, for example, for gastric lavage or to clean an infected wound. under general anesthesia if large amounts were ingested or if Vomiting is contraindicated

 Symptomatic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. includes: